covidestim/covidestim-sources/README.md

 $*$ Note that due to the discontinuation of JHU data, deaths data are marked NA or $0$ beyond February 14, 2023.

+Hospitalizations data *were* reported Friday-Thursday until June 19, 2023.
+Then they switched to a Sunday-Saturday reporting scheme.
+The  weekly CDC case data is reported at a weekly Thursday-Wednesday routine.
+We match the hospitalization weeks to the clostest case report week.
+That is, the hospitalization reports from Sunday February 5- Saturday February 11 are matched to the case reportes from Thursday February 2 - Wedenesday February 8 (2023 reference dates).
 ## Usage and dependencies

 This repository is essentially a series of GNU Make targets (see `makefile`),